 Frequently Asked Questions

-1. What is Fraud, Waste, Abuse and Error?
+1. What is Fraud, Waste and Abuse?

 Fraud is purposely being dishonest or misrepresenting facts to get something of value.
 It’s when a provider, member or entity is purposely dishonest or misrepresents facts knowing it will result in an inappropriate gain or benefit.